7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 Difficulty:  Hard
 Goals:
 - Red Teaming with the any Community
+	- Subbed to 0xTiberious
+	- Joined the Work Harder Group
+- Get as many feasible perspectives and tricks
+- Watch the speedrun
 - Get the badge!
 Learnt:
 - Limitations and pitfall of Wordlist generators
 - Wordlist generator alternative tools
 - Setup Local Email for Red Reasons
 - AlH4zr3d's Phishing and Spearphishing SE leafy-bug strat